LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/Testing/advanced-model-testing.md

 {: .important}
 The test set overall can contain a maximum of 300 test phrases.
 Each intent can have a maximum of 25 test phrases.

-#### Evaluating the intent coverage
+#### Evaluating the test coverage

 The **Test Set** tab shows you the number of intents in the domain that are and aren’t represented in the test set.
-This determines the test’s Intent Coverage percentage.
+This determines the test’s Test Coverage percentage.

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/ib_model_tester_coverage1.png">

 Click the message, and then select **Unselected** to see the list of intents for which you need to take action and add test phrases.
-Assessing your intent coverage can help you find irrelevant intents that should be deleted.
+Assessing your test coverage can also help you find irrelevant intents that should be deleted.

 <img class="fancyimage" style="width:300px" src="img/ConvoBuilder/ib_model_tester_coverage2.png">